The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

 The Swedish thresholds are based solely on turnover, meaning that market shares are not relevant for establishing jurisdiction.
 Again, however, a potential exception to this rule would be the alternative threshold, under which the SCA can request a notification if the parties’ combined turnover exceeded SEK1 billion in Sweden and “particular grounds exist”.

 For the latter requirement to be met, it would seem necessary that the combined market share is substantial.
 However, there is no set market share threshold under the alternative threshold.

-If none of the turnover thresholds is met, the SCA does not have the power to investigate the transaction.
+If none of the turnover thresholds is met, the SCA does not have the power to investigate the transaction (nor does any other authority).
 The Act contains a general statute of limitation stating that a concentration cannot be blocked more than two years after it has occurred (which typically should be in connection with signing).
 As it takes the SCA four to five months to arrive at a prohibition (Phase 1 and Phase 2), the effective statute of limitation is shorter, around 18 to 20 months from when the concentration occurred.